 Evaluation: Student assessment in at least reading and mathematics must be included.
 This assessment will be the primary means of determining the yearly performance of each campus.
 The schoolwide CIP must address how the school will determine if student needs have been met.
-No tes / Other Con siderations: ☐ The Title I Schoolwide Plan should reflect all fund sources combined in the implementation of this plan, e.g., State Compensatory Education funds and other eligible funds. ☐ If the campus is combining State Compensatory Funds (SB 702), the plan must reflect: ☐ The intent to combine the fund sources; ☐ The size and scope of the SCE budget; and ☐ FTEs funded from SCE.
-The information may be provided either in the "Resource" column or via a preface or an appendix page.
-A and Title II, P art D, Career and Technical Education, Gifted and Talented, etc. ☐ Title II, Part A (Teacher and Principal Training and Recruiting Fund) program activities for recruiting and retaining staff, providing professional development, improving the quality of the work force, and reducing class size should be included in the plan, as appropriate.
+No tes / Other Con siderations: The Title I Scho olwide Plan should reflect all fund sources combined in the implementation of this plantage of the plantage of an, e.g., State Compensatory Education funds and othe r eligible funds.
+If the campus is s combining State Compensatory Funds (SB 702), the plan must reflect: ☐ The intent to combine the fund sources; ☐ The size an d scope of the SCE budget; and ☐ FTEs funde d from SCE.
+The informatio n may be provided either in the "Resource" column or via a preface or an appendix pa age.
+Program Coord ination - Campus improvement plans should reflect coordinated/integrated profession onal development activities, e.g., Title II, Part A and Title II, P art D, Career and Technical Education, Gifted and Talented, etc. Title II, Part A (Teacher and Principal Training and Recruiting Fund) program activities for recruiting and retaining staff, providing professional development, improving the quality of the work force, and reducing class size should be included in the plan, as appropriate.
 Title III, Part A includes strategies/activities to address progress for recent immigrants and English Language Learners.
 Ideally, this should include coordination w ith the Bilingual/ESL program.
-Title IV (Safe ar nd Drug Free Schools) fund expenditures for allowable activities should be noted in the e CIP, when appropriate, including progress toward reducir g violence and illegal drug use.
-Drug and Viole nce Prevention Requirements: ☐ Suicide Pre vention ☐ Conflict Re solution □ Discipline N Management/Program ☐ Violence Pi revention and Intervention ☐ Harassmen t and Dating Violence Beginning at 6 th Grade Special Educati on -Include strategies/activities for addressing training for SB1196 (Texas Behavior Su pport Initiative) and SB1727 (support for general educat ion teachers who provide instruction for special education students).
-Migrant Projec t Districts must include the following areas of focus: entification and Recruitment Ne w Generation System (NGS) Ea rly Childhood Education
+Title IV (Safe and Drug Free Schools) fund expenditures for allowable activities should be noted in the CIP, when appropriate, including progress toward reducir g violence and illegal drug use.
+Drug and Viole nce Prevention Requirements: ☐ Suicide Pre vention ☐ Conflict Re solution • Management/Program ☐ Violence Pi revention and Intervention t and Dating Violence Beginning at 6 th Grade • on -Include strategies/activities for addressing training for SB1196 (Texas Behavior Su ipport Initiative) and SB1727 (support for general educat ion teachers who provide instruction for special education students). - t Districts must include the following areas of focus: entification and Recruitment w Generation System (NGS) Ea rly Childhood Education